 Market research.
 Use it to find out exactly what consumers want— and then deliver.

 And guess what?
 Research evolved too.
 In fact, you can now get eCommerce data on consumers that you could never access before.
 Here’s how it works.
 Let’s say you want to know what apps a consumer panel has on their smartphone.

 Simple.
 Ask the nation’s largest, highest-rated consumer panel.
 Surveys On The Go® can see other apps.
 You can look at shopping behavior, in-app purchases, and a whole lot more.
-So, once you know what you want to study, use a DIY platform, or call to get help with a QRE.
+So, once you know what you want to study, start your free trial, or call to get help with a QRE.

 But, maybe you need in-store data.